Go Back

 Instructions

-Place the hazelnuts onto a baking tray & cook in the preheated oven until golden brown, 5-10 minutes.
-Leave to cool.
+• Place the hazelnuts onto a baking tray & cook in the preheated oven for 5-10 minutes until golden brown then leave to cool.

-• Next, heat a frying pan over a medium heat then add in the fennel, cumin, coriander & nigella seeds.
+• Next, set a small frying pan over a medium heat then add in the fennel, cumin, coriander & nigella seeds.
 Toast until fragrant (30 seconds - 1 minute) then transfer to a bowl.

-• Once cool, place the hazelnuts into a pestle & mortar & coarsely chop.
-Transfer to a bowl.
+• Once cool, place the hazelnuts into a pestle & mortar, coarsely chop then transfer to a bowl.
 Add the toasted seeds (apart from the sesame) to the pestle & mortar & crush lightly.
-Next, to the hazelnuts, add in the crushed seeds, the sesame seeds, paprika & oregano.

 At this point, you can either compress the melon following these instructions or leave it as it is.

 • Half the cherry tomatoes & dice the celery.
-Throw these into the bowl with the melon along with the shredded mint.
-Season the salad with sea salt, drizzle over a glug of olive oil & mix.
+Add these into the bowl with the melon along with the chopped mint.
+Season the salad with sea salt, drizzle over a generous glug of olive oil & mix to coat.

 Notes

-• The sliced mint in this salad will start to oxidise & discolour if left for too long so it’s a good idea to prepare this just before assembling the salad.
+3. Making Ahead Of Time - The sliced mint in this salad will start to oxidise & discolour if left for too long so it’s a good idea to prepare this just before assembling the salad.
+The melon can be prepared up to a day in advance but it will start to dry out if prepped too far in advance.